fl928/Stanford_NER_for_GKG/README.md

 Because this script is running on AWS, and because of connection issue, I want each run with just a small part of each dataset, I wrote the python script generate_input_list.py.
 For example,  if a dataset contains 100 rows, I want to run through the first row to the last row, and each run just 20 rows, then the script will ask me some details of my requirement generate a text file.
 Then for the real preprocessing script, it will read text file I generated and loop through them.
 Therefore, we can minimized the cost of lost connection to AWS.

+The cloud version code is running on AWS, using 96 cores machines, the process of the code depends on how many cores you have.
+Since the model from Stanford NER is a Java Based model, implementing it in Python might require some more time.
+As my test, each string in python takes around 1.2-1.6 seconds.
+While using multiprocessing library, the speed of preprocessing 100 rows was increased from 161 seconds to 7 seconds on AWS.

 ## Execution

 * Generate the input list.